jacobsc050/projects/README.md

 ### What this work demonstrates

-Through this work I am able to demonstrate my ability to communicate science, produce imagary to assist in explanations and producing worksheets to assist students in learning.
+Through this work I am able to demonstrate my ability to communicate science, produce imagery to assist in explanations and producing worksheets to assist students in learning.

 ## [Curriculum Vitae](https://github.com/jacobsc050/projects/blob/main/assets/CV.pdf)